ayazhafiz/sherpa_41/README.md

 [![Build Status](https://travis-ci.com/ayazhafiz/sherpa_41.svg?branch=master)](https://travis-ci.com/ayazhafiz/sherpa_41)
 [![Coverage Status](https://coveralls.io/repos/github/ayazhafiz/sherpa_41/badge.svg?branch=master)](https://coveralls.io/github/ayazhafiz/sherpa_41?branch=master)

-`sherpa_41` is a toy browser engine, built loosely from [Limpet's _Let's build a browser engine!_](https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html) with architectures introduced in [CS3251](https://vuse-cs3251.github.io).
+`sherpa_41` is a toy browser engine, based somewhat on [Limpet's _Let's build a browser engine!_](https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html) with architectures introduced in [CS3251](https://vuse-cs3251.github.io).

-This app makes use of modern `C++` and established design patterns to create an engine that is easy to understand and extend.
-Note, however, that the engine is ___not___ designed to be robust, or even useful.
+This app is meant to be expolartive in nature, with particular [design philosophies](#a-brief-overview-of-sherpa_41s-design) that make use of modern `C++` and established design patterns to create an engine that is easy to understand and extend.
+Note, however, that the engine is ___not___ designed to be especially robust, or even useful.

 ### Usage